furudean/website/static/articles/type-kana.md

 }
 ```

-Functional JavaScript is awesome. 😎
+Functional JavaScript is awesome! 😎

 ---